-In the United States, pedestrian accidents are a very common occurrence.
-According to the Centers for Disease Control, a motor vehicle somewhere in the country hits a pedestrian once every two hours.
+In the United States, pedestrian accidents are a widespread occurrence.
+According to the Centers for Disease Control and Prevention (CDC), a motor vehicle somewhere in the country hits a pedestrian once every two hours.
 California has, on average, a large number of pedestrian injuries annually compared to its sister states.
 Even in the Rio Linda area, pedestrian accidents occur regularly.
 In general, the people most likely to be involved in pedestrian accidents are children and the elderly.
-Persons 65 or older were the most commonly killed age group in 2015, accounting for 20 percent of all pedestrian fatalities.
+People 65 or older were the most commonly killed in 2015, accounting for 20 percent of all pedestrian fatalities.

-Unfortunately, injuries to pedestrians when they are hit by an automobile are often very serious.
-Common injuries include lacerations, broken bones, torn ligaments, strained muscles, partial or full paralysis, or brain trauma.
-As you can tell, pedestrian injuries tend to be severe and may require months or years of extensive medical treatment and rehabilitation to fully recover.Compensatory Damages from a Pedestrian Accident Injury Claim
+Unfortunately, pedestrians' injuries when hit by an automobile are often severe.
+Common injuries include lacerations, broken bones, torn ligaments, strained muscles, partial or complete paralysis, or brain trauma.
+As you can tell, pedestrian injuries are severe and may require months or years of extensive medical treatment and rehabilitation to fully recover.Compensatory Damages from a Pedestrian Accident Injury Claim

 In limited circumstances, there may be a basis for pursuing punitive damages.
-However, these damages are only available when there is overwhelming evidence that the accident was caused by the recklessness and wanton conduct of the defendant that was truly shocking.
-For example, if you were hit by a driver who was heavily intoxicated and sped through a stop sign, there may be a basis to pursue punitive damages, on top of the economic and non-economic damages described above.
+However, these damages are only available when there is overwhelming evidence that the accident was caused by the defendant's recklessness and wanton conduct, whichh was genuinely shocking.
+For example, if you were hit by a driver who was heavily intoxicated and sped through a stop sign, there may be a basis to pursue punitive damages on top of the economic and non-economic damages described above.

 Watch the YouTube video below to learn more about the factors that can affect the value of an injury claim.Jury Trial Versus Settlement

-As the client, you have the ultimate authority on whether to accept a settlement offer or to take your case to court.
-A personal injury attorney can negotiate on your behalf and can offer guidance, but you are vested with the power to accept or decline a settlement offer.Getting Financial Recovery Even if You're Partially at Fault
+As the client, you have the ultimate authority to accept a settlement offer or take your case to court.
+A personal injury attorney can negotiate on your behalf and offer guidance, but you are vested with the power to accept or decline a settlement offer.Getting Financial Recovery Even if You're Partially at Fault

-I’m Ed Smith, a Rio Linda Pedestrian Accident Lawyer.
 If you or someone you love has been injured in a pedestrian accident, we can help.
-Call our injury lawyers today at 916.921.6400 or 800.404.5400 for free, friendly legal advice.
+Call our Rio Linda pedestrian accident lawyers today at (916) 921-6400 or (800) 404-5400 for free, friendly advice.
 You can also reach us online at AutoAccident.com.